HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 I don't say, "Gross, put that thing away!" or "Don't let anyone see your bottom!" because I don't want to create difficulties later on.
 This addresses body safety while not sacrificing body image.

 ### "Wait for your wife."
 When a child is playing with their anus, or penis, or labia, I try not to freak out about germs.
 I tell them to wait for their husband, or wife.
 I don't want to say, "Don't touch that!" or "Gross!" or "Do that later when you're alone."
-I'm saying it's not okay now, but will be okay later when they are married.
+I'm saying it's not okay now, but will be okay later with the person they have married.

 It has been taught to me that it's important to teach children the anatomical names of their private parts.
 "Private Parts" is not good enough.
 I usually take this opportunity when I am changing their siblings' diaper or they are in the bath.
 I pretend I am not uncomfortable.
 It's a lot easier when they are younger.

 ### "You can hold hands when you like someone, you can kiss when you have a commitment with someone, and you can be intimate when you are married."
 "Be intimate with" is my euphemism for sex when talking to my children.
-I like it.
-The euphemism, I mean.

 Children who know their parents' values regarding pre-marital sex are more likely to adhere to them.
 I like this framework of what sort of touching is appropriate when.
 I share it with children when they are young.
 Like three.
 I like to be the first one to create the framework in their minds.
 They can judge everything they hear at school by my values, instead of having to impose my views for the first time on a teenager whose crush likes her back.

 ### "You are important, going upstairs is important, going upstairs first is not important."

 Sometimes kids are looking for confirmation of their worth or worthlessness by ways people treat them.
 Like all of us.
 If they are served last at dinner, they wonder if they are loved least.
+So when my children fuss over a snub, I affirm they are important to me, I reassure them they will get their needs met, and I call out what is unimportant.

 ### "If you want to see the color pink, look at your sister's plate."